 Blaster Master 0 takes place in the future, where humans were forced to move underground at one point, due to an ice age.
 At the time the game takes place, humans are living back on the surface of the planet.
 You play a boy named Jason Frudnick.
 Jason discovers a new type of frog, which he takes home and names Fred.
-Fred eventually escapes and jumps down a hole...
+Fred eventually escapes and jumps down a hole into the...
 Read All For those of you not familiar with Blaster Master, it is a game that was released for the Nintendo Entertainment System (NES) back in 1988.
 Blaster Master 0 takes the original game, updates it for today’s hardware, adds in more modern day controls and game conventions and gives it a little more story.

 Blaster Master 0 takes place in the future, where humans were forced to move underground at one point, due to an ice age.
 At the time the game takes place, humans are living back on the surface of the planet.
 You play a boy named Jason Frudnick.
 Jason discovers a new type of frog, which he takes home and names Fred.
 Fred eventually escapes and jumps down a hole into the earth.
 Jason follows Fred down the hole and makes another discovery in the form of a vehicle called SOPHIA III.
 Jason gets in SOPHIA III and takes off to find Fred.
 At this point the gameplay kicks in.

 Blaster Master 0's gameplay comes in two forms: A 2D sideview platformer and a 2D overhead dungeon type of game.
 The sideview portion feels kind of Metroidish, where you are exploring different areas of the map trying to unlock abilities and items.
 While the overhead view becomes more of a dungeon-like shooter.